robin-raymond/zax.io/compiler-directives.md

 ### The `likely` / `unlikely` directive

 The `likely` and `unlikely` directive indicates which `if` path or `switch` statements are `likely` or `unlikely` to occur to help with compiler optimizations and CPU branching.
-Attempting to match both `if` paths are `likely` or `unlikely` will result in an `incompatible-directive` error.
+Attempting to specify both `if` paths are `likely` or `unlikely` will result in an `incompatible-directive` error.

-The `switch` statement can have one or more case statements marked as `likely` or `unlikely` but not both.
+The `switch` statement can have one or more case statements marked as `likely` or `unlikely` but not all with the same marking.
 This will tell the compiler to arrange checks in the most optimal way for these scenarios.
 If a `switch` is done with alternative operators, the order of the tests is fixed and but the `likely` or `unlikely` may offer hints to the compiler to optimize for some scenarios so long as the test order is not compromised.

-On a `switch` the directive applies to the `case` statement not the `case` statement's code.
-This is done because the optimization is for each individual case test and not on the code path.
+On a `switch`, the directive applies to the `case` statement not the `case` statement's code.
+This is done because the optimization is for each individual case test and not on the destination code path.
 Because of `case` fallthrough, one `case` may be `likely` and another `unlikely` for the same executed code path.

 Using the directive with the `if` statement: